xforce-io/magneto/README.md

 *Dependencies*
-* log4cplus, version 1.1 or higher
+* log4cplus, version 1.1 or higher (thrift lib if you need thrift support)

 *Usage*
 * add include directory of log4cplus into parameters of "include_directories" in magneto/CMakeLists.txt